uruvelakassapa/reddit-ven-anigha-archive/markdown_files/ven_anigha_reddit_archive_2025.md

     Yes, that division will inevitably exist.
 The point is that people who know they belong to the second group cannot develop the practices that require the lifestyle, mindset, and outlook of the first group, such as the brahmavihāras.
 Likewise, to the extent the first group attempts to fulfill worldly aspirations, they lose their original direction.
 It's like any other situation in life where you can't do two opposing things at once to the same extent.
 As long as one realizes that and acknowledges the inherent limitation, there is no problem with trying to go as far it allows.

     Not acknowledging the limitation is a problem because then the refined aspects of the Dhamma, such as the jhānas, brahmavihāras, and meditation in general, get shoehorned into a space where they can't fit, inevitably deforming them and "dumbing them down" in the process.
 And out of that arise all sorts of delusions about achievements and attainments that don't measure up to the standard of true, unshakable freedom from suffering.
+- **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1i7b8ob/brahmaviharas_from_the_perspective_of_a_lay/m9ezqdc/)** _2025-01-27 07:11:52 *(in reply to a comment not included)*:

+    >Is the only advice in such a situation to then keep the 5 precepts or are there reflections which are suitable to such a person in order to keep the mind inclined towards morals behaviour?
+(Making sure to be faithful, not developing jealousy etc).

+    Yes, reflection is always beneficial no matter what one's situation is.
+It's just that the benefits of those reflections will be limited to the basis of virtue that you have.
+Reflection cannot undo defilements that you still act out of by body and speech, just as a toothbrush would never be able to scrape off hardened cement.
+Reflection can only keep your mind in check so that you are able to *maintain* your current level of virtue, in this case 5 precepts.

+    >Also, how should one reflect on feelings of guilt for choosing this path rather than following the Dhamma?

+    If realizing the Dhamma is valued as a goal, then one should foster that guilt (*hiri-ottappa* as it's called in the Suttas), and not label it as bad.
+If you don't feel guilty about something that your mind craves for, there's little chance you'll ever give it up.

+    >Should such a lay person still seek out solitude on occasion?

+    Yes, but that time should be devoted mainly to increasing their baseline of virtue for that period, not to doing more advanced practices that they might think will "make up" for what they do the rest of the time, which is not how *kamma* works.
+Eventually, after periodically establishing higher virtue many times, they may come to see the benefits of it for themselves and end up making that their default.
+That's the point of the Uposatha observance.
+But for that to work, one needs to actively *want* that increase to happen (i.e., actually value the cessation of craving *over* the continuation of one's present lifestyle) and not feeling justified and content with keeping 5 precepts indefinitely, which is most laypeople's mindset.

 ---